mysticshirou/EGT309-TeamJunHoe/README.md

 ### Data entry error handling
 The Campaign Calls column featured many data entry errors, with many of its values being negative numbers.
 This was handled through statistical analysis with the Kolmogorov-Smirnov test (2 sample K-S test), which helped to prove that the negative and positive sample spaces were likely from the same distribution.
 Hence, the final decision of moving the negative numbers into the positive space throught the absolute function.

+### Feature analysis
+Bivariate analysis between each feature and the target was performed to understand the relationship between them.
+Some features like previously_contacted displayed very strong performance in helping distinguish whether the client subscribed or not, while other features like personal_loan showed little to no ability to help predict the target.
+Using this, a naive ranking of features was created so that the top N features could be selected in the pipeline in case trimming features that have less correlation would be helpful.

 ## Section F - Data Processing Overview

 This section primarily explains the (default) main data processing steps for each column of the dataset.